sgharms/website/source/guides/router_primer.md

 ### Router

-While Ember supports having many `StateManagers`, that address a wide variety of purposes (handling what's in a status console, toggling lightbox effects, etc.), a StateManager dedicated to bringing about certain application states is a Router.
+While Ember supports having many `StateManagers` that address a wide variety of purposes (handling what's in a status console, toggling lightbox effects, etc.), a StateManager dedicated to bringing about certain application states is a Router.
 Fittingly, in the Ember source, a `Router` has an is a sublcass of